Search Illinois Divorce Records for Free (Obtain Licenses)

 As a note, citizens may sometimes need to acquire older divorce records for genealogy and ancestry research—they can seek these from state agencies like the Archives.
 This is expanded upon below.

-Finding Free Divorce Archives in Illinois for Genealogy Purposes
+Finding Archived Divorce Information in Illinois for Genealogy Purposes (Free Lookups)

 Often, people must locate older divorce records in Illinois for genealogy purposes and to research ancestry lineage.
 Several county and state agencies, including the Illinois State Archives, Circuit Courts, and newspapers, are where citizens can turn to find older dissolutions records.